Moving a disk to a different availability zone

 The time it takes to move a disk to a different availability zone depends on the disk size.
 It takes about 10 minutes to move a 100 GB disk.

-In some cases, the process may take longer if moving to the ru-central1-d
+In some cases, the migration may take longer if you are moving it to the ru-central1-d

 availability zone.